nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![sort_step3](images/sort/sort_step3.png)

 **Step 3.** It is also possible to sort in descending order.
-Suppose that we now want to view the stocks by quantity in descending order. <br>
+Suppose that you now want to view the stocks by quantity in descending order. <br>
 A valid sort input would be `sort o/descending by/quantity`. <br>

 **Before input:**